celestiaorg/celestia-node/docs/adr/adr-006-befp.md

   - row/column numbers that do not match with the Merkle root
   - shares that were successfully repaired and verified (all correct shares).

-`ErrByzantineRow`/`ErrByzantineCol` should be returned from RetrevieData.
-In this case `das.Daser` should generate a MerkleProofs for respective verified shares and create a BEFP.
-Then broadcast it to light clients via separate sub-service.
+`ErrByzantineRow`/`ErrByzantineCol` are returned from `RetrevieData`.
+In addition, `das.Daser`:

+1. Generates a MerkleProofs for respective verified shares
+2. Creates a BEFP
+3. Broadcasts it(BEFP) to light nodes via separate sub-service.

-`das.Daser` should import a data structure that implements `proof.Broadcaster` interface that uses libp2p.pubsub under the hood:
+`das.Daser` imports a data structure that implements `proof.Broadcaster` interface that uses libp2p.pubsub under the hood:

 ```go
 // Broadcaster is a generic interface that sends a different kinds of fraud proofs to all subscribed on particular topic nodes